 Guru Aryadeva (Ayyappa)

 Ajitanatha went on to learn Buddhist philosophy and the practice of Mahayana and Vajrayana from 54 Gurus.
 Ten of his Gurus were yoginis.
 According to him, his principal Guru is a Buddhist Yogi named Aryadeva.
 (Not same as Nagarjuna’s disciple Aryadeva.)
 It is also mentioned that Guru Aryadeva was Paramabuddha’s maternal uncle.
-Aryadeva is a Sanskrit name that transforms into Ayyadeva in Dravidian language.
-Ayyadeva may be more popularly known as Ayyappa.
+Aryadeva is a Sanskrit name that transforms into Ayya-appan in Dravidian language.
+Thus, Aryadeva would be popularly known as Ayyappa / Ayyappan locally.

 It may be noted that mahasiddhas are often known by such local names than their formal Sanskrit names.
 For example, another Buddhist Mahasiddha, Śabareeśa is more popularly known as Śavaripa.
 Similarly, Mahasiddha Krishnāchārya becomes Kanhappa and Mahasiddha Tillipāda becomes Tilopa.
 In the same way, Aryadeva or Ayyadeva would be more popularly known as Ayyappa.
 This could very well be the person whom localities worship as Swami Ayyappa in Sabarimala.
 He is also said to have lived in the same timeframe (the 11th Century) as Paramabuddha.
 (There is also a lineage from Mahasiddha Śabareesha to Paramabuddha through Mahasiddha Maitripa (Advayavajra).
 We will come to that in another post later.)